- Results Page

 The Tax Withholding Estimator uses your filing status, income, adjustments, deductions, and credits to estimate your anticipated tax obligation.
 Your actual tax obligation may differ from this if the amounts you entered are incorrect or if your situation involves tax requirements or benefits not included in this application.

-Withholding for these types of income differs than standard withholding and the estimator doesn’t currently support the ability to provide these sorts of recommendations.
+Withholding for these types of income differs from standard withholding and the estimator doesn’t currently have the ability to provide these sorts of recommendations.
 If you’d like to make changes to your withholding amounts for Social Security benefits or unemployment compensation, please use the Form W-4V (PDF).
+However, you may choose to have tax withheld from your wages to cover the tax on your Social Security benefits and unemployment income.
+If you enter those types of income into the Tax Withholding Estimator, its recommendation will account for them in your wage withholding.

-The tool does not include or ask for FICA or Medicare tax withholding in most situations.
-The tool does take additional Medicare tax, which some people with high incomes (depending on your filing status) must pay into account.
-To learn more about how additional Medicare Tax is accounted for, please read additional Medicare Tax FAQs.
+The tool is intended to help you complete Form W-4 to adjust the amount of federal income tax to have withheld from your wages.
+Form W-4 does not address FICA or Medicare.
+Therefore, the tool does not include or ask for FICA or Medicare tax withholding in most situations.
+However, the tool does take into account additional Medicare tax, which some people with high incomes must pay with their tax return.
+To learn more about additional Medicare Tax, please read additional Medicare Tax FAQs.

 Rental income can be entered in the unearned income box on Step 2 once you select the corresponding box under Other Sources of Income on Step 1.
 Please ensure that this rental income is only personal rental income and not business related.